lumenhq/lumen/README.md

-# lumen
+# Lumen.js

-A simple colorpicker widget for the web :art: :sunrise:
+> A simple colorpicker widget for the web :art: :sunrise: